LaunchCodeEducation/helloworld/_sources/02_Data/practice.rst

     #.

         **Interest Calculator**
         Let the user calculate the amount of money they will have in the bank after their interest has compounded for a certain number of years.
-Note: A = P(1+r)^t where A = total amount, P = principal, r = rate, and t = time
+Note: A = P(1+r)^t where A = total amount, P = principal, r = rate, and t = time.

         .. activecode:: ex_2_6